For a list of student documentaries produced in the Culture and Media Program click here.

 -A career in media requiring an understanding of anthropology, such as specialized programming and distribution of ethnographic film and video, community-based documentary production, management of ethnographic film/video libraries and archives, or work in new media.

-Each year, many of our student works are chosen to screen at prestigious film festivals, including the Margaret Mead Film Festival.
+Each year, many of our student works are chosen to screen at prestigious film festivals.

 Associate Professor, Department of Anthropology